dylanvu/dylanvu.github.io/dylanvu-portfolio/README.md

 /projects/ts-js/amazing-project/amazing-project-picture-1.jpg
 ```

-6. Go to `src/app/json`, go to the group.json, and add this new project under the format in the section above under "adding new project groups"
+6. Go to `src/app/json`, go to the group.json, and add this new project under the format in the section above under "adding new project groups".
+This file controls the rendering order:

 Example:
 ```json